Back in 2018, we fell head over hiking boots for the Azores, “Portugal’s best-kept secret” by Condé Nast Traveller.

 Scroll down for a short introduction to this relatively unknown destination and our seven must-do experiences.

 Never heard of the Azores?
 Don’t fret; most haven’t.
 The region is a collection of nine volcanic islands found off the coast of Portugal.
 The archipelago is touted as ‘The Atlantic’s Hawaii,’ with one major distinction: no crowds.
 Travelling here provides a welcome escape to the hordes of tourists other island destinations attract.

 6. Soak in the thermal baths

 Like the Blue Lagoon in Iceland or the Turkish Baths in Budapest, the Azores feature a number of naturally heated pools courtesy of the volcanic activity below.
-Some are rugged and unkept.
-Others are spa-like facilities, with extra amenities.
+Some are rugged and unkempt.
+Others are spa-like facilities with extra amenities.

 5. Surmount Portugal’s tallest mountain

 Lace-up your boots, as you’ll likely spend a significant portion of each day hiking the nine rugged islands.
 On Pico Island, you can trek the country’s tallest mountain (2,351m/7,713ft) for a perfect panorama.

 Our favourite way to explore the Azorean waters is by kayak, canoe and standup paddleboard.
 You can challenge yourself in the rougher ocean or relax on the waveless inland lakes and calderas.
 More adventurous souls can try their hand at coasteering, a mix of climbing/canyoning, repelling, swimming and hiking along a rocky coast.